Homological Lagrangian monodromy for some monotone tori: Classification for

+for some $n_j \in \ZZ$.
+This forces the critical locus of $W$ to contain $\{\pm 1\} \times \CC^*$, and in fact this containment must be an equality since $g$ fixes critical points.
+Equipping $L$ with the local system $\calL = (\xi = \pm 1, 1)$ over $\ZZ$, and considering the action of $g$ on $HF^*$, we get a continuation element $c \in HF^1$.
+The existence of an invertible element in $HF^1$ forces $\Hess_\calL W$ to be non-zero, which means that $\xi$ cannot be a repeated root of $\frac{\partial W}{\partial x}$.
+We are now back in the situation of \eqref{eqProdCyclo}, with $m=2$, and by the above argument we conclude that that the second bullet point holds.

-\subsection{Proof of \cref{ClassificationThm}\ref{rk2}}
+\subsection{Proof of \cref{Theorem4}\ref{rk2}}

 Suppose instead that $r=2$.
-Then $\HLM$ is finite, by \cref{thm1}\ref{thm1itm2}, so is in one of the $13$ conjugacy classes of finite subgroups of $\GL(2, \ZZ)$.
-These $13$ classes can be understood as follows.
+Then $\HLM$ is finite, by \cref{Theorem1}\ref{Theorem1itm2}, so is in one of the $13$ conjugacy classes of finite subgroups of $\GL(2, \ZZ)$.
+These can be understood as follows.

 The orientation-preserving part $\HLM^+$ of $\HLM$ is cyclic, and is determined up to conjugacy by its order, which may be $1$, $2$, $3$, $4$, or $6$.
 We denote the conjugacy class of the group of order $m$ by $\gp{m}$.
 The full group $\HLM$ is then either $\HLM^+$ itself, or is an extension of $\ZZ/2$ by $\HLM^+$, generated by $\HLM^+$ and a single orientation-reversing element $g$.

+If $\HLM^+$ has order $1$ or $2$ then $\HLM$ is completely determined, up to conjugacy, by the conjugacy class of this element $g$.
 Any such $g$ (orientation-reversing and of finite order in $\GL(2, \ZZ)$) is conjugate to exactly one of

-We denote these by $g_\rmf$ and $g_\rmt$ respectively, since they \emph{fix} a basis vector or \emph{transpose} two basis vectors.
-It turns out that $\HLM$ is determined up to conjugation by the order of $\HLM^+$ and, if applicable, the conjugacy class of $g$.
-We denote the resulting conjugacy classes of subgroup by $\gp{m}$ (no orientation-reversing elements), $\gp{m}_\rmf$, and $\gp{m}_\rmt$.
-This gives us $15$ classes, but $\gp{4}_\rmf$ coincides with $\gp{4}_\rmt$ and $\gp{6}_\rmf$ coincides with $\gp{6}_\rmt$; they are the dihedral symmetry groups of the square and hexagonal lattices respectively, and we denote them by $\gp{4}_\rmft$ and $\gp{6}_\rmft$.
-The result is the claimed $13$ classes.
-The (conjugacy class of the) group $\gp{m}_\bullet$ can be realised as a subgroup of $\gp{4}_\rmft$ or $\gp{6}_\rmft$, if $m$ divides $4$ or $6$ respectively.